aiidalab/aiidalab-qe/docs/source/tutorials/index.rst

          Start

-   .. grid-item-card:: Advanced
+   .. grid-item-card:: Advanced (Hubbard U and magnetism)
       :text-align: center
       :shadow: md

-      Run a more computationally intensive band structure calculation on a magnetic system using a remote machine.
+      Learn how to simulate ferromagnetic systems with DFT+U and how to model antiferromagnetic systems

       ++++